Guide Dog Class Lecture: Dog Encounters

 Confined Dogs

 Active, barking, growling dogs behind fences, tethered to objects or confined in parked vehicles are either trying to solicit attention or protect their territory.
-Your main objective is to spend as little time as possible near those dogs.
+Your main objective is to spend as little time as possible near this type of dog encounter.

-If your guide dog shows interest, which is only normal, encourage your guide to refocus on work with a confident tone of “Hopp Up.”
-If your guide is not responding to “Hopp-Up,” immediately have your guide sit and focus on regaining communication and response with your dog.
-When your dog responds, you may choose to offer a quick food reward or immediately give a “forward” command and move the team away from the area.
+If your guide dog shows interest, which is only normal, encourage your guide to refocus on work with a confident “hopp up”.
+If your guide is not responding to “hopp-up”, immediately have your guide sit and focus on regaining communication and response with your dog.
+When your dog responds, offer food reward or immediately give a “forward” cue and move the team away from the area.

 If your guide is worried about the dog and reluctant to pass, encourage your dog forward with positive input and directional leash gestures.
-If your guide doesn't respond to that motivation, you can lay the handle down and offer a higher level of physical praise, verbal praise and food reward to distract your dog from its worry.
-Once your dog feels more comfortable with the situation, you can cue your guide to work forward and resume guidework.
+If your guide doesn’t respond to that motivation, you can lay the handle down and offer a higher level of physical praise, verbal praise and food rewards to redirect your dog’s attention.
+Food reward is a very powerful motivator that can quickly increase your dog’s confidence.
+Once your dog feels more comfortable with the situation, you can cue your guide to work forward resuming guidework.

 Unconfined, Troublesome Dogs

 Take caution when using food reward techniques with loose dogs close by.
-Loose dogs noticing the food could become more interested in the team than they were before.
-You may be able to use food to your advantage however.
-If you have food, it can be effective to toss some on the ground towards the dog to preoccupy the loose dog while you immediately work away.
+Loose dogs noticing the food could become more interested in you than they were before.
+Tossing a few kibble on the ground in the direction of the loose dog can be a useful tool to divert their attention briefly while you and your guide move away from the area.

-If your guide is trying to avoid conflict with a harassing dog and is reluctant to move, encourage your dog forward with positive input and leash gestures (not leash corrections).
-If your guide doesn't respond to that motivation, have your guide sit as you give physical and verbal praise for obeying in the face of such harassment.
+If your guide is trying to avoid conflict with a harassing dog and is reluctant to move, encourage your dog forward with positive input and leash gestures.
+Avoid using your leash in a corrective manner in this situation.
+If your guide doesn’t respond to that motivation, have your guide sit as you give physical and verbal praise for obeying in the face of such harassment.
 Once your guide feels more comfortable with the situation, you can again encourage your dog to work forward.
+Keeping a collapsible long cane with you as you work with your guide dog may prove beneficial in this scenario.
+If you can’t gain your dog’s focus or it’s not safe or reasonable for them to work your cane may be the best tool to help you quickly leave the area.

-In the field these situations are frequently referred to as “nuisance dog encounters.”
-For these types of situations, contact GDB’s Support Center for assistance and tools.
+In the field, these situations are frequently referred to as “nuisance dog encounters”.
+For these types of situations, contact the support center for additional assistance.

 Dog Attacks

 Actual dog attacks come without much warning.
 A dog that is set on attacking is not likely to go through the behaviors of posturing and growling.
-The assault is generally so swift that it comes as a complete shock to both the dog and its handler.
-Planning what to do during a dog attack is extremely difficult.
-Even an experienced handler feels intense confusion, fear and powerlessness when involved in or witnessing a dog attack.
+The assault is generally so swift that it comes as a complete shock to both the guide dog and their handler.
+Planning what to do during a dog attack is difficult.
+Even an experienced handler feels intense confusion, fear, and powerlessness when involved in or witnessing a dog attack.

 During the assault:

-• Get the attention of anyone you can, drawing people out of their home or office by shouting for help and assistance.
+- Get the attention of anyone you can, drawing people out of their homes or office by shouting for help and assistance.
 Stomp the ground and shout at the offending dog to get away.

-• Give your dog freedom of movement.
-Your dog has instincts of preservation; let her use those instincts by not restraining her or pulling on the leash or harness.
+- Give your dog freedom of movement.
+Your dog has preservation instincts; let them use these instincts by not restraining or pulling on the leash or harness.

 When the attack subsides:

-• Get sighted assistance, if necessary, to visually verify location (address) of threatening dog and get a description of the dog (breed, color, size, gender, etc.).
+- Get sighted assistance, if necessary, to verify the location (address) of the threatening dog and get a physical description of the dog (breed, color, size, gender, etc.)

-• Expect the possibility that your guide may display altered behavior around dogs.
-Contact GDB for guidance in helping to ease your dog back into routine work.
+- Expect the possibility that your guide may display altered behavior around dogs.
+Contact GDB through the support center for guidance on how to ease your dog back into routine work.

-As of May 2006, 33 US states have passed laws that protect guide dog handlers and their dogs from attack and harassment by errant dogs and people.
+Many US states have passed laws that protect guide dog handlers and their dogs from attack and harassment by errant dogs and people.
 More states are passing protection laws every year.
-The irresponsible dog owner can be held financially liable for the actions of their unsupervised pets, and may be accountable for replacement costs of thousands of dollars for the guide dog.
+The irresponsible dog owner can be held financially liable for the actions of their unsupervised pets and may be accountable for replacement costs for the guide dog.
 Under certain circumstances the pet owner can also be incarcerated for up to a year.
 State Service Animal Protection laws are not the only tools that law enforcement agents may use to protect a guide dog team.
 Officers can utilize any local city or county municipal code including Vicious Dog Ordinances or Leash Laws.

-When making an emergency call to 911, keep in mind, that how you say something is equally important as what you say.
-The most effective way to get a dispatcher's immediate attention is to say calmly and clearly: "I AM BLIND AND I NEED HELP!î Then immediately explain the problem.
-For example, if you and your dog experience a dog attack, you may call 911 dispatch and state the following: “I am blind and I need help!
-My certified guide dog and I were attacked by an aggressive dog, please send someone immediately.”
-The goal of this exchange is to get the dispatcher's attention and clearly inform them that you and your guide dog need immediate assistance.
-When the officer responds, be prepared to demand that the officer write up a police report that documents the incident.
+When making an emergency call to 911, keep in mind that how you say something is equally important as what you say.
+An effective way to communicate an immediate need for assistance is to say calmly and clearly: "I AM BLIND AND I NEED HELP!”
+Then immediately explain the problem.
+For example, if you and your dog experience a dog attack, you may call 911 and state the following: “I am blind and I need help!
+My certified guide dog and I were attacked by an aggressive dog, please send someone immediately”.
+The goal of this exchange is to get the dispatcher’s attention and clearly inform them that you and your guide dog need immediate assistance.
+When the officer responds, please ask that a police report that documents the incident be completed at the scene.

-Please don't hesitate to call GDB Graduate Services Department, at 800-295-4050 to get more information and resources, or if you have any questions.
-You may also visit www.guidedogs.com, and review the access and etiquette section.
+Please don’t hesitate to contact GDB through our support center to get more information and resources, or if you have any questions.
+You may also visit www.guidedogs.com, and review your area’s guide dog protection laws, they can be found under the “Resources” heading section.

 Good luck and stay safe out there!